 I have the T1i, but the most recent version (the T6i) is pretty similar.
 My only complaint with the Rebel is that it is hard to “back up” enough to get a full room in the shot.
 A full frame camera (one that wasn’t artificially zoomed in to start) would be easier for photographing tight spaces.
 Otherwise, I’ve been super pleased with it.
 A money saving tip: my T1i is several models old, but it still works wonders.
-The newest models of Rebels are still affordable as far as DSLRs go, but if you’re looking to save even more money, take a look at the previous model (the T5i) or even the one before that (the T5).
+The newest models of Rebels are still affordable as far as DSLRs go, but if you’re looking to save even more money, take a look at the previous model (the T5i).

 2. Canon EF 50mm f/1.8 Lens